15 Cities with the Highest Vehicle Theft Rates [3-Year Study]

 FAQ: Easiest Cars to Steal & the Insurance Claim Process

-We've broken down the vehicle theft statistics for the 15 worst cities and over 300 metros nationwide.
-Now, we'll answer a few big questions surrounding vehicle theft, including the insurance process if your car gets stolen.
+We’ve broken down the vehicle theft statistics for the 15 cities with the most stolen vehicles and for over 300 metros nationwide.
+Now, we’ll answer a few big questions surrounding vehicle theft.

 #1 – What is the No. 1 stolen car in America?